rust-lang/rfcs/text/3519-arbitrary-self-types-v2.md

 struct Concrete;

 impl Concrete {
-    fn wardrobe(self: &Weak<Self>) { } // this is now a reference
+    fn wardrobe(self: &SmartPointerWhichImplementsReceiver<Self>) { } // this is now a reference
 }

 fn main() {
-    let concrete: Weak<Concrete> = /* obtain */;
+    let concrete: SmartPointerWhichImplementsReceiver<Concrete> = /* obtain */;
     concrete.wardrobe()
 }
 ```

-If Rust added `Weak::wardrobe(&self)` we would start to produce an error here.
-If Rust added `Weak::wardrobe(self)` then it would be
+If Rust added `SmartPointerWhichImplementsReceiver::wardrobe(&self)` we would start to produce an error here.
+If `SmartPointerWhichImplementsReceiver` added `SmartPointerWhichImplementsReceiver::wardrobe(self)` then it would be
-even worse - code would start to call `Weak::wardrobe` where it had previously called `Concrete::wardrobe`.
+even worse - code would start to call `SmartPointerWhichImplementsReceiver::wardrobe` where it had previously called `SmartPointerWhichImplementsReceiver::wardrobe`.

 The [#compiler-changes-deshadowing](deshadowing section of the compiler changes, above), describes how we avoid this.
-The compiler will take pains to identify any such ambiguities.
-If it finds them, it will warn of the situation and then choose the innermost method (in the example above, always `Concrete::wardrobe`).
+The compiler will take pains to identify any such ambiguities and it will show an error.

+We have (extensively) considered algorithms to pick the intended method instead - see [picking the shadowed method](#picking-the-shadowed-method), below.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives